danielfrankcom/csc468-scalability/webserver/readme.md

 #### Linux / macOS

-1. Make sure you are in the `webserver` directory.
+Both scripts should be executable from any directory.

-2. Build the Docker container using `./build`.
+1. Build the Docker container by executing the `build` script.
-3. Run the container using `./run`.
+2. Run the container by executing the `run` script.